sogilis/Blog/blog/_posts/2017-10-11-wrong-usage-of-extern-keyword-in-c.md

 ---
-title: "Compiling & Dangerous : wrong usage of extern keyword in C"
+title: 'Compiling & Dangerous : wrong usage of extern keyword in C'
 author: Victor Lambret
 date: 2017-10-11T13:27:23+00:00
 image: /img/2017-10-first_image.png
 categories:
   - DÉVELOPPEMENT
 ---

 # Compiling & Dangerous {#compiling-dangerous}

 C is not a strong typed language but it can run some basic checks.
 Knowing that, C developers are generally careful because debugging type problems is annoying and can be limited with some simple good practices.